mirza-sync/mern-ts-blog/README.md

 - **Update** : I've chose option 1, which is to downgrade to react-router-dom v6 to v5.
 There's already pinned comment that ask viewers to use v5.
 But I don't realize this lol.
 Maybe should've read the comments before watching a video.

 - Btw this tutorial kinda sucks.
 There's bunch of interfaces created in seperate files.
 Makes me feel like doing Java.
 I prefer to create the type/interface in the file that uses it.
 Then will consider refactor out the types if it is used in multiple places.

+- The instructor uses Context API to manage user state.
+But he kinda mixing it with Redux pattern by writing reducers and dispatching actions.
+Is this pattern valid?